 Eating rituals: Cutting food up into small pieces and arranging food in a particular way is a method used to disguise how little someone has eaten.

 Dental issues and dry skin: People with bulimia often purge and some take laxatives.
 This causes severe dehydration.
 Purging also causes dental problems due to stomach acid.
 Anorexia also causes tooth loss due to lack of nutrients causing the bones to become weak.

-Wearing baggy clothes: Baggy clothes are often used to hide weight loss amongst people suffering with anorexia.
+Wearing baggy clothes: Baggy clothes are often used to hide weight loss among people suffering from anorexia.

-Excessive interest in what other people eat: Asking people what they ate/eat or asking them to describe what their meal taste like in detail are both signs of an eating disorder.
+Excessive interest in what other people eat: Asking people what they ate/eat or asking them to describe what their meal tastes like in detail are both signs of an eating disorder.

 Food habits: Using large quantities of seasoning on food and mixing uncommon combinations of sweet with savoury, drinking excessive amounts of tea and coffee, continuously chewing gum, hoarding food and hiding food wrappers can all be signs of an eating disorder.

 Food obsession: It is common for people with an eating disorder to have an intense interest in food.
 This can result in a collection of recipes, cookbooks, menus and kitchen utensils or even watching programmes about food and looking at pictures of food.
 Claiming to follow a vegan, gluten-free or a low-calorie diet can also be a cover for an eating disorder.